 We used to visit the jail regularly when I was back in California for the summers.
 As a result I conceived the (I now recognize) bizarre idea that everyone eventually goes to prison.
 After that, I began to notice stories of political prisoners sustaining themselves in isolation with foreign languages and poems they had memorized, and this awoke an urgent desire to stock my brain for my time in solitary.
 (The Count of Monte Cristo especially affected me.)

 She denies this now, but my mother thought I should just be able to memorize the times tables overnight when our math teacher told us to get help learning them at home.
-She paid me $22 in today's dollars to leave her alone and go do it on my own.
+She paid me $5 (a fortune at the time) to leave her alone and go do it on my own.

 Finally, when I was 11 I found a book on memory techniques written by a magician.
 I learned all the techniques and started using them at school.

 For every essay exam in college I would guess a handful of questions I thought might appear, find commonalities between pairs of questions so I could reduce them to themes, then write 3-5 essays (with citations) on those themes, then memorize the essays.
 I never had to answer an essay question I hadn't already written an essay for.
-When I told my mom the strategy I had come up with to guarantee A's, she said she had done exactly the same thing (she earned her BA and PhD in three years each while raising two kids).
+When I told my mom the strategy I had come up with to guarantee A's, she said she had done exactly the same thing (she earned her BA in three years and a PhD in 3.5 while raising two kids).